 Students meeting the entrance requirements outlined above may be admitted to the graduate program to pursue either a master’s degree or a Ph.D.
 Those students admitted for a master’s degree must reapply for admission to the Ph.D. program should they eventually choose to pursue the higher degree.

 We welcome visits from prospective graduate students.
-It’s best to schedule a visit two weeks in advance so we have the opportunity to line up interviews with faculty and current students working in your area of interest.
+It’s best to schedule a visit at least two weeks in advance so we have time to schedule interviews with faculty and current students working in your area of interest.
 See travel directions to Virginia Tech.

 Further information on campus life and resources.